-Manager Tactics in any sport are considered an essential part of getting out the best of the team. eFootball 2023‘s biggest positive is the view of tactics and the new training system, which has come across as a breath of fresh air for longtime fans of the game, which allows them to field a XI with tactical plans and player setups.
-Player playstyle and Manager tactics play a crucial role in your team performance in eFootball 2023, and it takes time to get the best from your tactical setup.
+Manager Tactics in any sport are considered an essential part of getting out the best of the team. eFootball 2024‘s biggest positive is the view of tactics and the training system, which has come across as a breath of fresh air for longtime fans of the game which was introduced in 2023 edition of the game.
+This allows you to field an XI with tactical plans of your choice, be it of any manager.
+Player playstyle and Manager tactics play a crucial role in your team performance in eFootball 2024, and it takes time to get the best from your tactical setup.

 To help players understand the tactics and implement them in the game, this article will help in describing the Five eFootball Manager tactics available along with a few tips.

-The Manager Tactics in the mobile version game was present since the game was released.
+The Manager Tactics in the mobile version game has been present since the game was released.
 However, players wouldn’t get an option to change the preset tactics of a player.
-For example, Pep Guardiola would be available as a “Possession Game” manager only, and the players would not get an option to change it anyhow, or play any other version of him because there wasn’t any option to do so.
+For example, Pep Guardiola would be available as a “Possession Game” manager only, and the players would not get an option to change it anyhow or play any other version of him because there wasn’t any option to do so.

 This was against any tactical setup a manager used to do in real-life football. usually, a manager for a Club or National Team would love to have a different setup, with flexible formations against a team, and change it accordingly depending on the game tempo or certain scenarios.
 This can decide the outcome of a match, and the way a team performs.